Reza-81/CBIR/README.md

 - **database.py:**
     Manages the database connection, persistence of image metadata and features, and fast similarity search using FAISS.

+- **app.py:**
+    Implements the Flask web service for image upload, search, and relevance feedback.

 ## Contributing